xt449/MyLanguage/README.md

 # MyLanguage

+### Rough Description of similar parts
-Uses similar "package" system to Java.
+- Uses similar "package" system to Java.
-C++ like variables.
+- C++ like variables.
-C/Python like "script" files.
+- C/Python like "script" files.
-C# like primitives.
+- C# like primitives.